Jenny-Zhu/CSI-Bench-Real-WiFi-Sensing-Benchmark/README.md

 ### Prerequisites

 - Python 3.7+
-- CUDA-compatible GPU (recommended, but not required.
-Apple silicon is also accepted, but need to install Pytorch specifically.
-See https://developer.apple.com/metal/pytorch/ for more details about install pytorch for apple silicon)
+- GPU Support (recommended, but not required):
+  - NVIDIA GPU with CUDA support
+  - Apple Silicon with MPS (Metal Performance Shaders)
+  - CPU-only mode is available but much slower for training

 ### Environment Setup